 It’s good practice to talk about the company absence policy at the time of induction, so that employees know exactly where they stand from day one.
 There’s no harm, however, in issuing the occasional timely reminder in the lead-up to national events or major sporting occasions.

-ACAS has some useful guidance to help businesses draw up absence polices – and of course the latest software systems can help you keep track of requests and get an overview of how holidays are panning out in your team.
+ACAS has some useful guidance to help businesses draw up absence polices – and of course the latest software systems can help you keep track of annual leave requests and get an overview of how holidays are panning out in your team.

 I applied some time ago to take some holiday this week to celebrate my own personal (Golden) jubilee.
 Some serious partying is planned, but no hoola-hooping is involved and I will be back at my desk ready to write the next blog on Monday morning.